 March 19, 2014 -- Updated 1210 GMT (2010 HKT)

 If not for the hue of their skin or their ethnicity, 24 soldiers who faced death in service to their nation would have received the most prestigious medals for their valor long ago.

 November 4, 2013 -- Updated 1426 GMT (2226 HKT)

-Four years after a brutal battle in Afghanistan in which he was "outnumbered, outgunned, and taking casualties," former U.S. Army Captain William Swenson will become the sixth living recipient of the Medal of Honor at a ceremony Tuesday afternoon at the White House.
+Four years after a brutal battle in Afghanistan in which he was "outnumbered, outgunned, and taking casualties," this former Army Captain received his due.

 President Obama awards the Medal of Honor to former Army Staff Sgt.
 Clint Romesha for his efforts in Afghanistan.